 Price rises can vary greatly each year depending on the insurer’s and canton’s economy, which are announced by the Federal Public Health Office (OFSP).
 The government provides a tool to compare prices between areas.

 There are more than 2,000 crèches in Switzerland with the capacity to mind around 50,000 children.
 But childcare costs in Switzerland do not come cheap.

-Crèches are centrally located in city centres for working parents, where higher rent prices generally mean higher child-minding fees.
+Crèches are centrally located in city centers for working parents, where higher rent prices generally mean higher child-minding fees.
 Childcare averages around CHF 2,000 per month, but prices vary greatly.
-Parents living in Zurich, Bern and Geneva can pay anywhere from CHF 55–170 per day.
-In smaller cities, the cost of day care centres ranges from CHF 45–135.
+Parents living in Zurich, Bern, and Geneva can pay anywhere from CHF 55–170 per day.
+In smaller cities, the cost of daycare centers ranges from CHF 45–135.

 An alternative option is to hire a day mother, who often have their own older children so prices can be cheaper.

 The Swiss Red Cross also runs a baby-sitting program that encourages teenagers to look after young children.
 However, fees are equivalent to day mothers, so you have to decide where your money is better spent.

 The least expensive option is to hire an au pair, whether locally or from abroad.
 Swiss law only allows au pairs to work for six hours a day.

 Read more on finding childcare in Switzerland.